Skip to contents

 paste0("WFS:", wfs_soiltypes),

-query = "select * from bodemtypes",
+query = "SELECT * FROM bodemtypes",

 wkt_filter = sprintf(

-"ST_Intersects(geom,POINT(%s %s))",
+"ST_Intersects(geom,ST_Point(%s, %s))",

 x_lam, y_lam